 We have experienced consistent sales growth.
-We had net revenue of \$260.9 million and \$214.3 million, net income of \$2.4 million and \$8.8 million, and Adjusted EBITDA of \$8.0 million and \$16.8 million in the fiscal years ended December 26, 2021 and December 27, 2020, respectively.
-See the section titled "-Non-GAAP Financial Measure-Adjusted EBITDA" below for the definition of Adjusted EBITDA, as well as a reconciliation of Adjusted EBITDA to net income, the most directly comparable financial measure stated in accordance with GAAP.
+We had net revenue of \$362.1 million and \$260.9 million, net income of \$1.2 million and \$2.4 million, and Adjusted EBITDA of \$16.2 million and \$8.0 million in the fiscal years ended December 25, 2022 and December 26, 2021, respectively.
+Adjusted EBITDA is a non-GAAP financial measure.
+See the section titled "-Non-GAAP Financial Measures-Adjusted EBITDA" below for the definition of Adjusted EBITDA, as well as a reconciliation of Adjusted EBITDA to net income, the most directly comparable financial measure stated in accordance with GAAP.